UniversalDependencies/docs/_say/feat/Aspect.md

 </tr>
 </table>

-In Zaar, the aspect features are expressed together with tense and mood features in a word functioning as a preverbal clitic tagged as an AUX.
+In Zaar, the aspect features are expressed together with tense and mood features in a word functioning as a preverbal clitic tagged as an AUX. the exceptions are the inchoative and the resultative aspects which are directly attached to the verb, as a suffix for the inchoative, and a verbal particle (syntactic link = compound:prt) for the inchoative.

 ### <a name="Aor">`Aor`</a>: aorist

 Zaar: The aorist is the default aspect, morphologically unmarked, and tonally associated with a low tone.
-It is used where TAM values are backgrounded, and in narration where TAM values are contextually recoverable.
+It is used where TAM values are backgrounded, and in narration where they are contextually recoverable.

 #### Examples